 Ji Yung Lee, South Korea

 2nd prize and special award winner at Salieri-Zinetti International Chamber Music Competition in Italy, pianist and singer Ji Yung Lee has made appearances at Carnegie Weill Hall, Alice Tully Hall, and the John F. Kennedy Center.
 She has also captivated audiences via numerous radio broadcasts including WQXR, MPR and WFMT.
 She recently joined Victory Hall Opera as its first official pianist-in-residence, with the title of Chief Repetiteur.
-Her upcoming engagements in 2020-21 include a U.S. tour with violist Jordan Bak at venues such as Merkin Concert Hall and the Chicago Cultural Center.
+Her upcoming engagements during the 2021-22 season include a U.S. tour with violist Jordan Bak at venues such as Merkin Concert Hall and the Chicago Cultural Center.

 During the pandemic, Ji Yung appears in virtual spaces as a conductor, pianist, singer, and coach.
 She conducted several virtual performances for Project Tacet where more than 40 musicians were involved.